"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (24:17)

-Your savings go up, your total labor burden goes down quite a bit.
+Your savings go up, and your total labor burden goes down quite a bit.

 Lee (24:19)

 Exactly.
-As particularly as they're preparing for growth, this is where we'll see the earlier stage companies come in at that 4,800 invoices per month, because a few years from now when they are at the 10,000 mark, this is going to prevent them from having to hire a second AP employee.
+As they're preparing for growth, this is where we'll see the earlier-stage companies come in at 4,800 invoices per month, because a few years from now, when they are at the 10,000 mark, this will prevent them from having to hire a second AP employee.

 Caleb (24:45)

-So what I'm seeing is that right at 200 invoices a month, it's probably break even.
-It's worthwhile if you think you're gonna continue to grow or if you don't wanna deal with the turnover costs of someone doing this and training costs—you just wanna automate it, make it easier now.
+So what I'm seeing is that right at 200 invoices a month, it's probably break-even.
+It's worthwhile if you think you're gonna continue to grow, or if you don't wanna deal with the turnover costs of someone doing this and the training costs—you just wanna automate it and make it easier now.

-I'm guessing people don't think of it as a main pain point until, because if it's just break even, it's just barely a pain point at that point.
-It's probably break even at 200 invoices a month, meaning that probably worthwhile to implement if you plan to have any type of growth beyond that.
-Because it does two things: making the change when it flips the ROI is just right there and it maybe doesn't seem to make any money or really move the needle.
+I'm guessing people don't think of it as a main pain point until it's just break-even, because if it's just break-even, it's barely a pain point at that point.
+It's probably break-even at 200 invoices a month, meaning that probably worthwhile to implement if you plan to have any type of growth beyond that.
+Because it does two things: making the change when it flips, the ROI is just right there, and it maybe doesn't seem to make any money or really move the needle.
 It can still make sense to switch over at that point if you plan to grow anytime in the near future.

 Or how reliable is that employee as a long-term employee?
 Are you doing any legacy planning?
-Because the moment you have to start training, the ROI increases past that 200 mark because you're taking leadership time and training time—that's additional cost beyond the $50K of that salary for that AP person.
+The moment you start training, ROI increases beyond the 200 mark because you're taking leadership time and training time—that's additional cost beyond the $50K salary for that AP person.
 Or if you're paying that person more than $50K a year, then all of those would be factors.
 The 200 a month is where there begins to be ROI.
-So I would say based on that math that we just saw, if you're doing more than 200 vendor bills a month, then at that stage Charted is a great solution to just be switching to.
+So I would say, based on the math we just saw, if you're doing more than 200 vendor bills a month, then at that stage, Charted is a great solution to switch to.

 Lee (26:27)

 That's a solid recommendation.
 And I really like all the alternative factors you pulled in there as well.
-One of the ones that we hear a lot of is turnover within accounts payable.
+One we hear a lot about is turnover within accounts payable.
 I mean, you can think of any mundane job where there's a lot of repetitive work—people aren't going to stick around very long for that.

 Caleb (26:39)